EbenOsei21/deploy-sample-eventOrchestration-setup-blueprint/blueprint/index.md

 - Python version 3.8.10 or later.
 For more information, see [Download Python](https://www.python.org/downloads/) on the Python website.

 - Golang version go1.16 or later.
-For more information, see [Download Go](https://go.dev/dl/) on the Python website.
+For more information, see [Download Go](https://go.dev/dl/) on the Go website.

 ## Implementation steps